-where the summations are taken over the index for the normalized digital frequency grid with step-size $\Delta f_d$.
-Since the choice of logarithm above is arbitrary, we choose to implement the above formula with a natural logarithm.
+where the summations are taken over the index for the normalized digital frequency grid with step size $\Delta f_d$.
+Since the choice of logarithm above is arbitrary, we chose to implement the above formula with a natural logarithm.